agathoklisx/libved/README.md

                 any key can bring back the focus)
    */

-   /* Regexp
+   /* Regexp:
-      This application adds regular expression support, by using a slightly modified version of the slre machine, which is an ISO C library that implements a subset of Perl regular expression syntax, see and clone at:
+      This library uses a slightly modified version of the slre machine, which is an ISO C library that implements a subset of Perl regular expression syntax, see and clone at:

       https://github.com/cesanta/slre.git
       Many thanks.

-      It is implemented outside of the library by overriding methods from the Re structure and that api is what is actually being used for a long time now, so it is enabled by default.

-      The substitution string in the ":substitute command", can use '&' to denote the full captured matched string, but also captures of which denoted with \nth.
+      The substitution string in the ":substitute command", can use '&' to denote the full captured matched string.

+      For captured substring a \1\2... can be used to mean, `nth' captured substring numbering from one.

       It is also possible to force caseless searching, by using (like pcre) (?i) in front of the pattern.
 This option won't work with multibyte characters.
 Searching for multibyte characters it should work properly though.

-   */
+      To include a white space, the string should be (double) quoted.
+In that case a literal double quote '"', should be escaped.
+Alternatively a \s can be used to include a white space.

+      Re Syntax.
+        ^       Match beginning of a buffer
+        $       Match end of a buffer
+        ()      Grouping and substring capturing
+        \s      Match whitespace
+        \S      Match non-whitespace
+        \d      Match decimal digit
+        \n      Match new line character
+        \r      Match line feed character
+        \f      Match form feed character
+        \v      Match vertical tab character
+        \t      Match horizontal tab character
+        \b      Match backspace character
+        +       Match one or more times (greedy)
+        +?
+Match one or more times (non-greedy)
+        *       Match zero or more times (greedy)
+        *?
+Match zero or more times (non-greedy) ?
+Match zero or once (non-greedy)
+        x|y     Match x or y (alternation operator)
+        \meta   Match one of the meta character: ^$().[]*+?|\
+        \xHH    Match byte with hex value 0xHH, e.g. \x4a
+        [...]
+Match any character from set.
+Ranges like [a-z] are supported [^...]
+Match any character but ones from set

+        A pattern can start with (?i) to denote `ignore case` */

    /* Shell Commands